az19939/IPCV-CW1-main/README.md

 a)	IDEA: In bullet points, explain briefly your rationale behind selecting the approach you have taken.

 b)	VISUALISE: Visualise important aspects of your technique in two of the given example images of dartboards selected to best exhibit the merit of your approach.

-c)	EVALUATE: Evaluate your final detector on all of the example images, show the improvements in TPR and F1-score compared to previous approaches.
-Briefly note in bullet points the key merits and shortcomings of your final implementation.